flexera-public/policy_templates/compliance/azure/subscription_access/README.md

 For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

+This policy requires two Microsoft Azure Resource Manager Credentials.
+One credential must be created for the Resource `Resource Management` and one credential must be created for the Resource `Azure Active Directory`

 Provider tag value to match this policy: `azure_rm`

 Required permissions in the provider: